syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-Blazor.md

 {% endhighlight %}
 {% endtabs %}

-Step 9: Create a new MemoryStream method with name as **CreatePowerPoint** in **PowerPointService** class and include the following code snippet to **open an existing PowerPoint Presentation in Blazor Server app**.
+Step 9: Create a new MemoryStream method with name as **OpenAndSavePresentation** in **PowerPointService** class and include the following code snippet to **open an existing PowerPoint Presentation in Blazor Server app**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}